-Law enforcement is a specific responsibility identified in the 2009 Annual Operating Agreement for the New Bullards Bar Recreation Area for which Licensee annually reimburses the Forest Service through the Collection Agreement.
+Law enforcement is a specific responsibility identified in the 2009 Annual Operating Agreement for the New Bullards Bar Recreation Area (USFS-TNF 2009a) for which Licensee annually reimburses the Forest Service through the Collection Agreement.
 In addition, Licensee funds local law enforcement for patrolling New Bullards Bar Reservoir during the recreation season.

-Licensee is unaware of any law enforcement issues that are unusual for recreation areas similar to those at New Bullards Bar Reservoir, or unusual for the other areas of the Project.
+Licensee is unaware of any unique law enforcement issues that would be unusual for recreation areas similar to those at New Bullards Bar Reservoir, or unusual for the other areas of the Project.